safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-Remember, this workspace did not write any data, only sent it to the Logger.
-So, for now, to view any results search for them in the log file.
+Remember, this workspace did not write any data, only sent it to a Null writer.
+So, for now, to view any results search for the summary in the log file.
 </span>
 </td>
 </tr>